Lenyn Sosa Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.00).
+- The Orioles have the 11th-ranked team ERA across all MLB pitching staffs (3.99).

-- Orioles pitchers combine to allow the eighth-fewest home runs in baseball (144 total, 1.1 per game).
+- Orioles pitchers combine to surrender the eighth-fewest home runs in baseball (145 total, 1.1 per game).

-- His most recent time out was on Wednesday against the Toronto Blue Jays, when the right-hander threw six scoreless innings while allowing five hits.
+- The right-hander's most recent appearance was on Thursday against the Toronto Blue Jays, when he went eight innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.